rancher/rancher-docs/docs/troubleshooting/other-troubleshooting-tips/logging.md

 :::caution

-Just like the `trace` log level above, `cattle-cluster-agent` debug logs can contain sensitive information.
+The `cattle-cluster-agent` debug logs may contain sensitive information.

 :::